 SPEECH PATHOLOGIST

 Liz is an Autistic speech pathologist who works with Autistic youth and young adults, with a strong focus on supporting authentic social communication.
 Liz develops training and resources to help professionals shift away from traditional approaches and adopt neurodiversity-affirming practices.
-She is passionate about translating affirming values into practical, real world steps for therapists, educators and support staff.
+She is passionate about translating affirming values into practical, real world steps for educators, support staff and therapists.

 PRESENTATION